jlbradley1844/jlbradley1844.github.io/_posts/2018-09-06-scientism-makes-bad-philosophy.md

     scientific method or similar scientific standards.

 Usually articles which fall prey to scientism go to great lengths to hide this weakness.
-This one is so blatent about it that it's embedded right there in the title.
+This one is so blatent about it, it's embedded right there in the title.

-When I read it, I had one of those little moments of self-doubt that I usually have when I see something like this; e.g. "Is this article as really bad as I think it is?
+When I read the article, I had one of those little moments of self-doubt that I usually have when I see something like this; e.g. "Is this article as really bad as I think it is?
 What am I missing?"
-Turns out I wasn't alone, it appeared in the 'badphilosophy' reddit forum, so I wasn't the only one.
+Turns out I wasn't alone; it appeared in the 'badphilosophy' reddit forum, so I wasn't the only one.

 The typical positivist canard is